SadeghNK/ID3-Decision-Tree/README.md

 in part B, the same tree on these data sets are pruned using "Reduced Error Pruning" algorithm.

-part C is just a comparison between first 2 parts.
+part C is just a comparison between the first 2 parts.

 MONK: https://archive.ics.uci.edu/ml/datasets/MONK%27s+Problems